In one year and out the other. Why New Year Resolutions are a waste of time.

 My experience is that if I vow before Christmas to lose 5 pounds after the party season is over, by January 1st the weight loss requirement has hit double digits.
 Next week I can say with certainty that my gym will be so rammed there’ll be no space in the car park, but can also say with equal certainty that by mid February I’ll be able to slip into a space right next to the door.
 We all make painfully superficial lists of minor things to work on or let go at this time of the year, but in the full knowledge that if we back slide it’s not that big of a deal.

-Resolutions I’m tempted to think that our ancient ancestors who thought up the concept of new year resolutions would have had a greater chance of success with spring resolutions, or even summer solstice resolutions.
+I’m tempted to think that our ancient ancestors who thought up the concept of new year resolutions would have had a greater chance of success with spring resolutions, or even summer solstice resolutions.
 They’re just simply sunnier, brighter months.
 January for me is not actually a great time.
 In my part of the world it’s cold, dark and faintly miserable, which is perhaps why celebrations at this time have been associated with driving out metaphoric demons (modern-day bad habits?) with fireworks and cymbals.
+Or perhaps I’m just a Babylonian or ancient Roman at heart.

 Make it meaningful